seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Part1-Execution-Environments.md

 Database
 ```

-Sometimes hundreds of lines of code exist simply to move data from one place to another.
+Sometimes hundreds of lines exist simply to move data from one layer to another.

 ---

 ## Authentication Boundaries

-Authentication also becomes more complicated:
+Authentication becomes another layer of complexity:

 ```text
 Browser